twebber03/Three-Card-Poker-CS-342/README.md

 # Three Card Poker

-A JavaFX implementation of Three Card Poker casino game.
+A JavaFX FXML implementation of Three Card Poker casino game.

 ## Project Description

-This project is a graphical implementation of the popular casino game Three Card Poker.
+This project made is a graphical implementation of the popular casino game Three Card Poker.
 Players can play against a dealer, place various types of bets, and enjoy animations and visual feedback during gameplay.
+Was made for our CS 342 software design class at UIC.

 ## Features